 Maria’s not alone.
 One in 4 women over the age of 35 is affected by incontinence.
-(1) It can happen in men, but it occurs twice as much in women, due to things like pregnancy, childbirth and menopause.(2) Unfortunately, many of these people do not seek help for their condition– most people wait an average of 6 years before even talking with a doctor.
+(1) It can happen to men, but it occurs twice as often to women, due to things like pregnancy, childbirth and menopause.(2) Unfortunately, many people do not seek help for their condition– most people wait an average of 6 years before even talking with a doctor.
 (3) This is due, in large part, to embarrassment about having bladder leaks, and the misconception that incontinence is just a part of getting older.

 But incontinence is not just a part of getting older.
 Yes, it’s common, but it shouldn’t be thought of as normal, especially considering the many available treatment options for patients.
 In fact, ignoring incontinence can be detrimental to your physical, mental and financial well being.
 Let’s take a look at how incontinence affects these three areas of life.